ShaunRussell27/Dev-Ops/README.md

 #  Demon Slayer DevOps Pipeline
 # Student: Shaun Russell

-This repository is part of my DevOps module project for VIS Media — a fictional software division developing a new Demon Slayer game.
+This repository is part of my DevOps module project  — software development for a new Demon Slayer game.
 ---

 ##  Project Goals